HQSquantumsimulations/struqture/documentation/src/container_types/noise_operators_and_systems.md

 # Noise Operators

 We describe decoherence by representing it with the Lindblad equation.
-The Lindblad is a master equation determining the time evolution of the density matrix.
+The Lindblad equation is a master equation determining the time evolution of the density matrix.
 For pure noise terms it is given by
 \\[
     \dot{\rho} = \mathcal{L}(\rho) =-i \[H, \rho\] + \sum_{j,k} \Gamma_{j,k} \left( L_{j}\rho L_{k}^{\dagger} - \frac{1}{2} \\{ L_k^{\dagger} L_j, \rho \\} \right)